pem/hashtable/README.txt

-This hashtable implementation in C was first written in 2001.
+An easy-to-use hash table implementation in C.

-It has undergone some maintenance over the years, mostly bringing it up to date with the evolving C standard.
+This was first written in 2001, but has undergone some maintenance over the years, mostly bringing it up to date with the evolving C standard.

 It's released under the MIT License.
 See LICENSE.txt.